defold/doc/docs/en/manuals/model.md

 Apart from the properties *Id*, *Position* and *Rotation* the following component specific properties exist:

 *Mesh*
-: This property should refer to the glTF *.gltf* file that contains the mesh to use.
+: This property should refer to the glTF *.gltf* or *.glb* file that contains the mesh to use.
 If the file contains morph targets, they are imported together with the mesh.
 If the file contains multiple meshes, only the first one is read.

 *Create GO Bones*
 : Check this to create a game object for every bone of the model.
 You can use the game objects to attach other game objects such as weapons to hand bones and so on.

 *Skeleton*
-: This property should refer to the glTF *.gltf* file that contains the skeleton to use for animation.
+: This property should refer to the glTF *.gltf* or *.glb* file that contains the skeleton to use for animation.
 Note that Defold requires a single root bone in your hierarchy.

 *Animations*
 : Set this to the *Animation Set File* that contains the animations you want to use on the model.